-New students must have a photo taken for the BankMobile Card upon registration.
-ID Cards may be required for use of the library and other campus activities.
-The following regulations apply to the ID Card System:
+BankMobile ID Cards may be required for use of the library, financial aid refunds, and other campus activities.

-- Students are to carry their cards at all times.
-When requested by College officials for proper identification, students are to present their cards.
-Failure to present ID Cards may result in disciplinary action or arrest for trespassing.
-Student ID Cards are made for personal use only.
-Students violating the ID Card privileges are subject to probation, suspension, or dismissal. - Loss or theft of cards should be reported to the Student Success Center, Shoals Campus; Cashier's Office, Phil Campbell Campus; or Higher One. - 3.
-Replacement ID Cards cost \$20.00 each.

-4. Temporary ID cards are \$5.00 and valid for 30 days.
+- 1. BankMobile ID and refund cards are mailed to the student's primary address after first registration. - 2.
+Loss or theft of cards should be reported to the Cashier's Office or BankMobile. - 3.
+Replacement ID Cards cost \$20.00 each. - 4.
+Temporary ID cards are \$5.00 and valid for 30 days.